Why WIX E-Commerce?

 Once You’re in the Build

-Move around the theme, click about, find out the different ways you can edit your site and ow to move different featured.
+Move around the theme, click about, and find out the different ways you can edit your site and how to move different features.
 Just familiarise yourself with the theme.

-To find out more about all the featured of the WIX builder, check out our other WIX builder article.
-This article shows how to build a WIX article from scratch that isn’t an Ecommerce site.
+To find out more about all the features of the WIX builder, check out our other WIX builder article.
+This article shows how to build a WIX article from scratch that isn’t a WIX e-commerce site.

-For instance changing the strip background image (the main image on the home page) it will show different backgrounds, colour and the option to add an image or video.
-Click on the image option and a box will appear on screen.
-This box will allow you to choose any image already uploaded to the build, upload more, or even choose an image from connected social medias such as Facebook and Instagram.
+This box will allow you to choose any image already uploaded to the build, upload more, or even choose an image from connected social media such as Facebook and Instagram.
 You can also find more generic images from WIX itself or even purchase images from Shutterstock to use.

 To find out more about how to build a WIX Website, visit our WIX Website Tutorial.
 Here you will find out how to use, add and delete all the different elements of a WIX site including titles, the navigation, adding a gallery, a blog and many more things.

-For the rest of this article, we’re going to show how to incorporate Ecommerce into a WIX website.
+For the rest of this article, we’re going to show how to incorporate WIX e-commerce into a WIX website.